micro/go-micro/README.md

 ### What happened to Go Micro?

-Go Micro has now moved back to being a personal project.
+Go Micro has now been renamed to Nitro.
+Go Micro moved back to being a personal project.
 So no longer lives under the organisation github.com/micro.
 The company is now doubling down on Micro itself and has pulled in the needed interfaces to consolidate a Server, Framework and CLI into one tool.
 Go Micro is now no longer maintained by a company.
+Yet it continued to create confusion even as a personal repo.
+So for that reason, we're renaming to Nitro.

 ### Why has the license changed from Apache 2.0 to Polyform Noncommercial

-Go Micro has largely been a solo maintained effort for the entirety of its lifetime.
+Go Micro was largely solo maintained effort for the entirety of its lifetime.
 It has enabled the creation of a company called Micro Services, Inc. which now focuses on [Micro](https://github.com/micro/micro) as a Service and has consolidated any interfaces here into a service library in that project.
 For the most part, Go Micro was unfunded and in some ways under appreciated.
 In version 3.0, going back to something of a personal project of more than 6 years
 I have made the hard decision to relicense as a noncommercial project.
-For any commercial applications I am looking for [github sponsorship](https://github.com/asim/go-micro) so that I can then use those funds for maintenance and support efforts.
+For any commercial applications I am looking for [github sponsorship](https://github.com/sponsors/asim) so that I can then use those funds for maintenance and support efforts.

 ### Where are all the plugins?

 The plugins now live in [github.com/asim/go-plugins](https://github.com/asim/go-plugins).
 This was to reduce the overall size and scope of Go Micro to purely a set of interfaces and standard library implementations.
-Go Plugins is Apache 2.0 licensed but relies on Go Micro interfaces and so again can only be used in noncommercial setting without a commercial license.
+Go Plugins is Apache 2.0 licensed but relies on Nitro interfaces and so again can only be used in noncommercial setting without a commercial license.

-### What's the new direction of Go Micro?
+### What's the new direction of Nitro?

-Go Micro will now purely focus on being interfaces and standard library implementations.
+Nitro will now purely focus on being interfaces and standard library implementations.
 It will continue to define abstractions for distributed systems but will only do so without external dependencies.
 All those external dependencies will live in Go Plugins.
 In this manner the hope is Go Micro can be picked up with minimal overhead for all sorts of new applications that have a low memory or low resource footprint.
 The assumption is there are places which would like to use distributed systems just as embedded systems or web assembly, unikernels, and related targets that would benefit from a framework